WOMBAT 2025

 Requirements for talks

 Talk slides and presentations fall under the code of conduct.
-Talk slides should not contain offensive of sexualised material.
-If this material is impossible to avoid given the topic (for example text mining of material from hate sites) the existence of this material should be noted both in the abstract and at the start of the talk.
+Talk slides should not contain offensive or sexualized material.
+If this material is impossible to avoid given the topic (for example text mining of material from hate sites), the existence of this material should be noted both in the abstract and at the start of the talk.

 Need help?